grammarly/ua-gec/README.md

 ## Train-test split

-We expect users of the corpus train and tune their models on the __train__ split only.
+We expect users of the corpus to train and tune their models on the __train__ split only.
 Feel free to further split it into train-dev (or use cross-validation).

-Please, use the __test__ split only for reporting scores of your final model.
+Please use the __test__ split only for reporting scores of your final model.
 In particular, never optimize on the test set.
 Do not tune hyperparameters on it.
 Do not use it for model selection in any way.